cskrren/cskrren.github.io/_pages/about.md

 I am a first-year PhD candidate jointly supervised by Shanghai Jiao Tong University and Shanghai Artificial Intelligence Laboratory, under the primary guidance of [**Prof. Bo Dai**](https://scholar.google.com/citations?user=KNWTvgEAAAAJ).
 Currently, I am also a research intern at the Embodied AI Center of Shanghai AI Lab, co-advised by [**Dr. Mulin Yu**](https://scholar.google.com/citations?user=w0Od3hQAAAAJ) and [**Dr. Linning Xu**](https://scholar.google.com/citations?user=I9Lrbs4AAAAJ).
 Prior to my doctoral studies, I received my Bachelor of Engineering degree from Tongji University, where I conducted research on HDR reconstruction for dynamic scenes under the supervision of [**Prof. Zhangkai Ni**](https://scholar.google.com/citations?user=68IcrE4AAAAJ).

 My research interests lie in 3D reconstruction, neural rendering, and scene relighting.
-I have published papers in top-tier computer vision conferences and journals including CVPR, RSS, TPAMI, and IJCV, with my publications accumulating 100+ Google Scholar citations.
+I have published papers in top-tier computer vision conferences and journals including CVPR, NIPS, RSS, TPAMI, IJCV and TOG, with my publications accumulating 100+ Google Scholar citations.

 # 🔥 News
+- *2025.09*: &nbsp;🎉 Our MV-CoLight on Multi-view Object Compositing was accepted to NIPS 2025.
+- *2025.08*: &nbsp;🎉 One paper on Unposed Novel View Synthesis was accepted to SIGGRAPH Asia 2025 (ACM TOG).
 - *2025.06*: &nbsp;🎉 Our SMHDR on Multi-view HDR Reconstruction was accepted to IJCV 2025.
 - *2025.05*: &nbsp;🎉 Our Octree-GS on LOD-Structured 3D Gaussians was accepted to TPAMI 2025.
 - *2025.04*: &nbsp;🎉 One paper on One-Shot Manipulation was accepted to RSS 2025.